 To understand the culture better, head to the old part of Dubai (easily accessible from Creek or Deira City Centre metro stations) Back then, when my sister and I were kids, shopping for clothes and abaya would mean heading to the popular Naif Souq.
 While mum shopped, dad and we stopped at the cafeteria right next to the bazaar and would tuck into a juicy shawarma.

 An Old Dubai tour can be easily done if you plan it well.
 Start your tour at the quarter of Bastakhiya.
-If you would like to sample a taste of Middle Eastern food, the Arabian Tea House is a well-known place providing nice instagrammable opportunities too.
+If you would like to sample a taste of Middle Eastern food, the Arabian Tea House is a well-known place providing some instagrammable places in Dubai too.